arnesh23/Kathmandu-Kitchen/README.md

 was implemented in this application.
 The Front End uses HTML/CSS/Handlebars with Node and MYSQL in the backend.

 The user can add a new Khana(Indian/Pakistani Food) and either Devour It! or Savor It!
 If the Khana is Devoured, it is appended to the Devoured! side of the WebPage.
-If the Khana is Savored, it is deleted from the database.
+If the Khana is Savored, it is deleted from "Devoured!" side of WebPage and the database.
 Click on the Picture below to watch the application being run on localhost machine.

 <p align="center"